Optimal Paired Comparison Experiments for Second-Order Interactions: General setting

 \section{General setting}

 In any experimental situation the outcome of the experiment depends on some factors (attributes), say, $K$ of influence.
-In this setting the dependence can be described by a functional relationship $\textbf{f}$ which quantifies the effect of the alternative $\textbf{i}= (i_{1},\dots,i_{K})$ for $k=1,\dots,K$ of the attributes of influence where $i_k$ is the component of the $k$th attribute.
-Any observation (utility) $\tilde{Y}_{na}(\textbf{i})$ of a single alternative $\textbf{i}= (i_{1},\dots,i_{K})$ within a pair of alternatives ($a=1,2$) subject to a block effect $\mu_n$ and a random error $\tilde{\varepsilon}_{na}$, which is assumed to be uncorrelated with constant variance and zero mean can be formalized by a general linear model
+In this setting the dependence can be described by a vector of regression functions $\textbf{f}$.
+In what follows we define a single alternative by $\textbf{i}= (i_{1},\dots,i_{K})$ where $i_k$ is the component of the $k$th attribute, $k=1,\dots,K$.
+Any utility (not observe) $\tilde{Y}_{n}(\textbf{i})$ of the single alternative $\textbf{i}= (i_{1},\dots,i_{K})$ subject to a block effect $\mu_n$ and a random error $\tilde{\varepsilon}_{n}$, which is assumed to be uncorrelated with constant variance and zero mean can be formalized by a general linear model

-where the index $n$ denotes the $n$th presentation, $n=1,\dots,N$, and the alternative $\textbf{i}$ is chosen from a set $\mathcal{I}$ of possible realizations.
-Here $\textbf{f}$ is a vector of known regression functions which describe the form of the functional relationship between the alternative $\textbf{i}$ and the corresponding mean response $E(\tilde{Y}_{na}(\textbf{i}))=\mu_n+\textbf{f}(\textbf{i})^{\top}\boldsymbol{\beta}$, and $\boldsymbol{\beta}$ is the unknown parameter vector of interest.
-Usually in order to make statistical inference on the unknown parameters more than one alternative is presented in a choice set to get rid of the influence of the presentation effect $\mu_{n}$ due to a variety of unobservable influences.
-Then actually differences of the latent utilities are observed for the alternatives presented in a choice set.
+where the index $n$ denotes the $n$th presentation, $n=1,\dots,N$, and the alternative $\textbf{i}$ is chosen from a set $\mathcal{I}=\{1,\dots,v\}^K$.
+Here the vector of known regression functions $\textbf{f}$ describe the form of the functional relationship between the alternative $\textbf{i}$ and the corresponding mean response $E(\tilde{Y}_{n}(\textbf{i}))=\mu_n+\textbf{f}(\textbf{i})^{\top}\boldsymbol{\beta}$, and $\boldsymbol{\beta}$ is the unknown parameter vector of interest.
+Usually in order to make statistical inference on the unknown parameters several pairs are presented to get rid of the influence of the block effect $\mu_{n}$ due to a variety of unobservable influences.
+Then actual differences of the latent utilities are observed for the alternatives presented in a pair.